pmeeny/CI-MS1-RestaurantWebsite/README.md

 ### Feature 1: Navigation Bar
 #### Description:
-This is the navigation bar of the website, and is displayed on the four web pages Index(Homepage), Menu, Awards, About Us The navigation bar is a bootstrap component, and is a resonsive component.
+This is the navigation bar of the website, and is displayed on the four web pages Index(Homepage), Menu, Awards, About Us The navigation bar is a bootstrap component, and is a responsive component.
 It becomes a burger menu on tablet and mobile devices.
 #### User Stories:
 - User Story 1.1: As a user the navigation bar is displayed on the Index, Menu, About Us and Awards pages
 - User Story 1.2: As a user I want to view the restaurant logo